ssmcb/santa/README.md

 ## 🎄 Happy Holidays!

-Built with ❤️ using Next.js, TypeScript, and modern web technologies.
+Built with ❤️ using Next.js, TypeScript, and modern web technologies